2025 Hamburg referendums: Hamburg testet Grundeinkommen

-The initiative proposes a 3 year trial of a universal basic income (UBI) for 2,000 residents of Hamburg from different parts of the city, independent of income, age, and status.
-Each of these residents would receive 1,346 Euros from the state in addition to their health insurance.
-The trial run is to be scientifically observed as assisted.
-Multiple separate models are to be tested and observed.
+The initiative proposed a 3-year trial of a universal basic income (UBI) for 2,000 residents of Hamburg from different parts of the city, independent of income, age, and status.
+Each of these residents would receive €1,346 from the state in addition to their health insurance.
+The trial run was to be scientifically observed as assisted.
+Multiple separate models were to be tested and observed.

 Hamburger Zukunftsentscheid

-The initiative's primary focus is making Hamburg climate-neutral by 2040, five years before the incumbent government's plans.
-It also proposes a widespread adoption of a 30 km/h speed limit in the city, an earlier shutdown of oil and gas heaters, full electrification of transport systems, and yearly CO2 goals.
+The initiative's primary focus was making Hamburg climate-neutral by 2040, five years before the incumbent government's plans.
+It also proposed a widespread adoption of a 30 km/h speed limit in the city, an earlier shutdown of oil and gas heaters, full electrification of transport systems, and yearly CO2 goals.

 Views and endorsements

 Hamburger Zukunftsentscheid

-Of the parties represented in the Hamburg parliament, The Left, support the proposal.
-The Greens, which are currently represented in government, are internally split.
-The Free Democratic Party (FDP), which is currently not represented in the Hamburg parliament, opposes the proposal.
-It has also been opposed by the Hamburg Chamber of Commerce.
-The Authority for the Environment, Climate, Energy and Agriculture commissioned a study which came to the conclusion that the 2040 goal is highly ambitious.

-The Hamburg Theatre, Hamburger Kunsthalle, Hamburg tenant association, Education and Science Workers' Union, Fridays for Future Hamburg, and NABU Hamburg have voiced their support for the initiative.
+Of the parties represented in the Hamburg Parliament, The Left supported the proposal.
+The Greens, which represented part of the government, were internally split.
+The Free Democratic Party (FDP), which was not represented in the Hamburg Parliament, opposed the proposal.
+It was also been opposed by the Hamburg Chamber of Commerce.
+The Authority for the Environment, Climate, Energy and Agriculture commissioned a study that came to the conclusion that the 2040 goal was highly ambitious.
+The Hamburg Theatre, Hamburger Kunsthalle, Hamburg tenant association, Education and Science Workers' Union, Fridays for Future Hamburg, and NABU Hamburg voiced their support for the initiative.